Harry-Hopkinson/close-all-windows-openrct2/README.md

 If you wish to contribute to this project, make sure it builds locally before pushing your changes.

-To do this, install dependencies with Yarn:
+To do this, install dependencies with NPM:

 ```bash
 npm run install